1960 - 1990

 Moving into new office space in the Südwerkbunker

-The extensive renovation and refurbishment work on the Südwerkbunker is nearing completion.
-Architectural features will be preserved.
-This will provide the rock modelling department with twelve modern office workstations and a large conference room.
-In addition, the department of field testing will receive a new workshop area.
+The extensive conversion and renovation works on the South Plant Bunker have been completed.
+Architectural features have been preserved.
+As a result, the rock mass modelling department now has twelve modern office workstations, as well as a large meeting room.
+Additionally, the field testing department has been provided with a new workshop area.

 The extensively renovated Südwerkbunker provides our employees with modern workspaces.